claytron/what-the-tmux/slides.md

 Teamocil, Tmuxinator, [And many more...][tmux-config-management]

-???
-- Lots of options
-- Used Teamocil for years (because Arrested Development)
+Used Teamocil for years (because of the Arrested Development joke)

-- Very helpful for repeated set ups locally or remote
+Very helpful for repeated set ups locally or remote

 ---
 class: middle, center